Have you heard the Good News??

 Lord Jesus, I know that my life is full of sin and selfishness.

 Be the Lord and Shepherd of my life and let me learn to love and forgive and serve others as you have loved me and forgiven me and given Yourself to die for my sins.
+Save me now and remember me when you come again at the end of the age to judge the world.

 I pray in Jesus' name.
 Amen.